The Rules of the OPUS Music Competition (state level)

 By entering the OPUS Music Competition, participants accept all conditions set forth above.

 The OPUS Organization has the right to change these terms & conditions at any time.
 Participants will be notified if any changes occur.

-Each category is open for students who play violin, viola, cello, double bass, piano, and classical guitar.
+Each category is open for students who play violin, viola, cello, double bass, and piano.
 Each category has a time limit for the video performance.
 Students can create a program with at least 1 composition, and no more than 3, which must fit within their allotted time based on their category.

 CATEGORY I: Ages 5-7 | up to 6 minutes

 CATEGORY II: Ages 8-10 | up to 8 minutes

 CATEGORY III: Ages 11-13 | up to 10 minutes

 CATEGORY IV: Ages 14-16 | up to 12 minutes

 CATEGORY V: Ages 17-18 | up to 15 minutes

 The OPUS Competition will award prizes for each category and state on the recommendation of the judges.
 All other students will receive a unique participation diploma.
 All winners will be featured on our website & YouTube channel, in addition to press releases through local media outlets in each state.
 Lastly, all winners including merit prize recipients from each state will be invited to compete at the national level.
 Finalists of the National Competition will be invited to compete in person for cash prizes & national titles.